JWahle/Exercise/README.md

 - Redesign (e.g. add methods or change into interface) the "Words" class so that a caller can control
     - how words are discovered:
-        e.g. transform "one-two#three" to "one two three"
+        e.g. transform "one-two#three" to "one two three" or "split every line at the 10th character"
     - how words are returned:
-        e.g. transform "one two three" to "one-two-three"
+        e.g. transform "one two three" to "one-two-three" or "add a # only after every second word"